bufbuild-ru/docs/docs/reference/cli/buf/plugin/prune/index.md

 ### Description

-Plugins that are no longer configured in buf.yaml are removed from the buf.lock file.The first argument is the directory of your buf.yaml configuration file.
+Plugins that are no longer configured in buf.yaml are removed from the buf.lock file.

+The first argument is the directory of your buf.yaml configuration file.
 Defaults to "." if no argument is specified.

 ### Flags